-The church was filled with friends, family, fellow priests like me, and the parish choir – all eager to welcome this young man, now a priest, after his many years of prayer and study at Seton Hall University and the North American College, Rome.
+The church was filled with friends, family, fellow priests like me, and the parish choir – all eager to welcome this young man, now a priest, following his many years of prayer and study at Seton Hall University and the North American College, Rome.

-So with us, the closer we are to the Lord, the Good Shepherd, the more his direction, unity, purpose and safety take over in our lives.
+So with us, the closer we are to the Lord, the Good Shepherd, the more his direction, unity, purpose, and safety take over in our lives.

 He ended with a quote from Pope John XXIII, a favorite of mine: